ancaerena/christmas-match/README.md

 <h3>Media</h3>
 <br>
 - The header image was created in Canva by me <br>
-- The fliped face of the cards were created in a mobile app called MomentsCam <br>
+- The fliped face of the cards were taken from www.flaticon.com <br>
 - The unfliped face of the cards were sourced from pattern.monster webpage <br>